 LAO launched a RAD services pilot in March 2013.
 LAO staff offices and the private bar provide eligible RAD services within a fixed budget of $500,000.
 A RAD Review Committee assesses merit and likelihood of success of RAD legal aid applications.
-The Pilot will be reassessed in the Fall 2014.
 The RAD numbers as of September 2014 for the period March 2013-August 2014 are:

 The Refugee Services Operations Review Committee meets monthly and will provide LAO with feedback on modernization including initiatives related to merit screening, referrals and panel standards.
 In addition, meetings are held every two months with the Refugee Lawyers Association (RLA), and twice a year with LAO Board’s Immigration and Refugee Law Advisory Committee.

 If you have any questions or require further information please contact: